 Five thematic categories are open for photographic submissions:

-- Youth: open category, any image of the ocean – below or above the surface – photographed by a young person under age 16 (as of 1 April 2014)
+- Youth: open category, any image of the ocean (above or below the surface) – photographed by a young person under age 16 (as of 1 April 2016)

-The entries must portray a positive theme and submitted electronically through the World Oceans Day Photo Contest portal in accordance with the contest guidelines and subject to the contest rules.
+Entries must portray a positive theme and be submitted electronically in accordance with the contest guidelines and subject to the contest rules.

 - The contest is open to entrants of all skill levels.